jetale/graph_algorithms/README.md

 # Repository with various graph algorithms implemented in python

 ### Requirements -
-  - 'networx' => can be installed using 'pip install networkx' or 'pip3 install networkx'
+  - ' networx ' => can be installed using 'pip install networkx' or 'pip3 install networkx'

 ### Usage -
   - '''python3 [script name] {number of nodes} {probabbility of edge creation}